core-wg/comi/draft-ietf-core-comi.md

 should make sure appropriate fragmentation is available - for example the one described in {{block}}.

-The format of notification without any content is a null value.
-The format of single notification is defined in {{Section
+The format of notifications is a CBOR sequence, where each item in the sequence is a single notification as described in {{Section 4.2.1 of -yang-cbor}}.
-4.2.1 of -yang-cbor}}.
-For multiple notifications the format is an array where each element is a single notification as described in {{Section 4.2.1 of -yang-cbor}}.
+(Accordingly, a notification without any content is an empty CBOR sequence, i.e., zero bytes.)

 ~~~~
 FORMAT:
   GET <stream-resource> Observe(0)

   2.05 Content (Content-Format: application/yang-instances+cbor)
-  CBOR array of CBOR map of instance-identifier, instance-value
+  CBOR sequence of CBOR maps of instance-identifier, instance-value
 ~~~~
 {: artwork-align="left"}

-The array of data node instances may contain identical entries which have been generated at different times.
+The sequence of data node instances may contain identical items which have been generated at different times.

 An example implementation is: